zbyju/obsidian/3. Complex notes/Databases/TPC Benchmarks.md

 Stands for Transaction Processing Performance Council - organization that defines and maintains a set of standardized benchmarks for evaluating database performances.

-They define different benchmarking scenarios (complex benchmarks - [[Micro vs Complex Benchmarks]]) to test real-world performance.
+They define different benchmarking scenarios to test real-world performance.

 # TPC-C
 It is one of the most known benchmarks by TPC.
 The primary focus is on OLTP systems.
 It simulates a scenario of a simple eshop - making an order, payment, ...